Shy couplings, CAT(0) spaces, and the lion and man: geometry and the deterministic pursuit--evasion problem. geometry and the deterministic pursuit--evasion problem

-If a domain satisfies a uniform interior cone condition, then the intrinsic metric and Euclidean metric properties are closely related. \begin{lem} A domain \(D\) that is bounded in Euclidean metric and satisfies a uniform interior cone condition must have finite intrinsic diameter. \end{lem} \begin{proof} Certainly \(\intrinsicdist(x,y)\) is a continuous function of \((x,y)\) in the open set \( D\times D\) and takes only finite values there.
-Note that the domain \(D\) is path-connected, being an open connected subset of Euclidean space.
+If a domain satisfies a uniform interior cone condition, then the intrinsic metric and Euclidean metric properties are closely related. \begin{lem} A domain $D$ that is bounded in Euclidean metric and satisfies a uniform interior cone condition must have finite intrinsic diameter. \end{lem}

+\begin{pf} Certainly $\intrinsicdist(x,y)$ is a continuous function of $(x,y)$ in the open set $ D\times D$ and takes only finite values there.
+Note that the domain $D$ is path-connected, being an open connected subset of Euclidean space.

-Suppose that \(D\) satisfies a uniform interior cone condition based on radius \(\delta>0\) and angle \(\alpha\in(0,\pi/2]\).
-If \(\textbf{m}\) is a unit vector for the interior cone condition at \(x\in\partial D\) then geometrical arguments show that \(x+\tfrac12\delta\textbf{m}\) is at least \(\tfrac12\delta\sin\alpha\) from the exterior \(D^c\).
-Choosing \(\delta^\prime\) with \(0<\delta^\prime<\tfrac12\delta\sin\alpha\), it follows that any such \(x+\tfrac12\delta\textbf{m}\) belongs to
+Suppose that $D$ satisfies a uniform interior cone condition based on radius $\delta>0$ and angle $\alpha\in(0,\pi/2]$.
+If $\textbf{m}$ is a unit vector for the interior cone condition at $x\in\partial D$ then geometrical arguments show that $x+\frac12\delta\textbf{m}$ is at least $\frac12\delta\sin\alpha$ from the exterior $D^c$.
+Choosing $\delta^\prime$ with $0<\delta^\prime<\frac12\delta\sin\alpha$, it follows that any such $x+\frac12\delta\textbf{m}$ belongs to

 which itself is closed.
-Inheriting boundedness from \(D\), it is therefore compact in the Euclidean topology, and hence also in the topology derived from the intrinsic metric, since the two metrics are locally equal away from the boundary of \(D\).
-Hence \(\{\intrinsicdist(x,y): x,y\in D\ominus\ball(\origin,\delta^\prime)\}\) attains a maximum value, which is therefore finite.
-However, for \emph{any} \(x^\prime,y^\prime\in D\), we have
+Inheriting boundedness from $D$, it is therefore compact in the Euclidean topology, and hence also in the topology derived from the intrinsic metric, since the two metrics are locally equal away from the boundary of~$D$.
+Hence $\{\intrinsicdist(x,y)\dvtx x,y\in D\ominus\ball(\origin,\delta^\prime )\}$ attains a maximum value, which is therefore finite.
+However, for \textit{any} $x^\prime,y^\prime\in D$, we have